 “Developmentally, young adults differ greatly from adolescents and older adults,” says Kline, an experienced clinician who has helped design and run several treatment programs for two large, well-respected behavioral health organizations.
-“This sensitive developmental phase is well documented in clinical and brain research and has profound implications for substance abuse treatment.”
+“This sensitive developmental phase is well documented in clinical and brain research and has profound implications for substance use treatment.”
 Despite this research, says Kline, traditional treatment approaches fail to adequately address the unique developmental needs of young adults.

 To address these needs, Red Oak Recovery balances the following approaches:

 Gender-Separate Programming: Red Oak Recovery treats young men and women in separate programs to allow for sensitive topics, such as trauma and abuse, to be addressed according to gender-specific best practices.
 Red Oak Recovery’s single-gender approaches also account for important cognitive and emotional differences between male and female young adults.